Vue component

 Sets the readonly attribute of the telephone input and disables the selected country button.
 Use this instead of inputProps.readonly, as this disables the country button too.

-By default, the component uses the plugin’s isValidNumber method for validation, but if you’d rather use isValidNumberPrecise, set this to true.
+By default, the component uses the core library’s isValidNumber method for validation, but if you’d rather use isValidNumberPrecise, set this to true.

 Type: string